dokku/dokku/docs/development/plugin-triggers.md

 > Please see [core-post-deploy](#core-post-deploy) if contributing a core plugin with the `post-deploy` hook.

 - Description: Allows running of commands after an application's processes have been scaled up, but before old containers are torn down.
 Dokku calls this _after_ `core-post-deploy`.
+Deployment Tasks are also invoked by this plugin trigger.
 - Invoked by: `dokku deploy`
 - Arguments: `$APP $INTERNAL_PORT $INTERNAL_IP_ADDRESS $IMAGE_TAG`
 - Example: